OsheenShrestha22/My-Blog-For-GitHub/src/pages/articles/2021-01-14---My-First-Blog-of-2021/index.md

 The project that I have been blabbing about is a clothing website.
 Believe me, people, this is not just an inventory site.
 It is more than this.
 We will be building this site using Python language in the Django framework.
 I have already learned the basics of Django, HTML, CSS, BootStrap, and JavaScript.
 I know Python as well.
 From today onwards, I will be dedicating at least 5 hours beside my office work to achieve my goals.
 I will be sharing about the journey on my Youtube channel as well.
 I will be sharing about the resources that I have learned from and mistakes that I have made in my journey so that you can learn from them.
 Let's get started.

 I hope I will be proud of myself in 2022.
 Happy New Year!!!

-Hope this project will be useful for you guys as well